Berlin Christmas Markets 2026 – Dates, Locations & What to Expect

 When do Berlin Christmas markets start in 2025?

-The Christmas markets in Berlin run from 24 November to 31 December 2025.
+The Berlin Christmas markets run from 24 November to 31 December 2025.

 Are the markets suitable for children?